 Non-economic damages are calculated as a way to compensate the victim for the “intangible” aspects of an injury, including things like the actual pain they must endure, the suffering they will go through, the mental and emotional anguish that their injuries cause, and more.
 Since there are no dollar values attached to something like depression and sadness, an experienced personal injury attorney in Orange County will instead determine a multiplier—a number that clearly illustrates the severity of these impacts—and apply that to the economic damages in order to determine an amount that the victim deserves.

-The sooner you begin working with a spinal cord injury attorney in Orange County, the sooner you will be able to stop worrying about the legal aspects of this serious and traumatic injury, and focus entirely on recovery.
+The sooner you call Orange County catastrophic injury attorney Timothy J. Ryan, the sooner you will be able to stop worrying about the legal aspects of this serious and traumatic injury, and focus entirely on recovery.
 We will do all that we can in order to alleviate the stress of the legal issues that come with the injury so that you can focus entirely on your physical and emotional health.